 You want what every hotel manager wants: You want to grow your business.
 Sure, you can streamline your marketing efforts and budget your costs to trim the fat and maximise profits.
 But you don’t want to stop there.
 You want to get in on the lucrative niche market that generates over £10 billion annually in the UK alone: weddings.
 And you’ve come to the right place, because I’m going to show you five ways to make your hotel wedding friendly and boost your business.

-Here’s how to get your piece of the nuptial-pie.
+Here’s how to book more weddings at your hotel, so that you can get your piece of the nuptial-pie.

 Flaunt your unique selling point

 Large hotels have been hosting weddings for decades, but the millennial generation is bringing about a shift in venue preferences.
 Young couples want personalised and unique celebrations, not a cookie-cutter banquet and hordes of guests.
 Smaller (read: intimate), non-traditional venues are in high demand now.
 And while some people still have big weddings, the average number of wedding guests has decreased, while budgets have increased.
 The focus now is on the small, quality details that make for a memorable event.

 Consider your hotel’s unique selling point.
 Maybe it’s the local farmers who supply your restaurant with fresh produce.
 It could be the history behind your hotel or the type of property it is.
 And what about the surroundings?
 Is there something special, romantic, or picturesque about the locale?
 Once you’ve identified it, flaunt your unique selling point on your website and social media channels so that engaged couples shopping for wedding venues will see it.
 And because wedding photos are nearly as important as the ceremony itself, include images to illustrate what a beautiful backdrop your hotel is.

 A picture is worth a thousand words.
 So it should be no surprise that high-quality photography can be your best marketing asset.
 If you want couples to consider your hotel for their wedding, show them it’s the perfect place to get married.